SteadyCadence/api-docs/content/04-project.md

 ## Project

+_To learn more about how questionnaires work, [see our documentation on Questionnaires & Custom Data Collection](https://docs.cadasta.org/en/08-XLSForms.html)._

-The Cadasta API allows you work with data for projects that have been added to the platform.
+The Cadasta API allows you work with data for <a href="https://docs.cadasta.org/en/03-projects.html" target="_blank">projects</a> that have been added to the platform.
 The two main endpoints you'll need to work with project data begin with:

 ```
 GET /api/v1/projects/